 shambhAjI’s letter to rAMsingh

 The final exhibit in this epistle is the evidence for the plan of larger Hindu unity throughout India in the marATha enterprise.
 The rAjpUt-s, though diminished in their national sense since the days of the great struggle of mahArANa pratAp and his son amar singh, were still not devoid of their Hindu affinities.
 There were still pockets of brave rAjpUt resistance that was no less in fury than that of the mahArATTa-s.
 One of these was led by the last of the bundela chiefs, ChatrasAl.
 As youth he had journeyed to shivAjI to serve in his army. shivAjI asked Chatrasal to found his own enterprise against the Mogols modeled along the lines of the mArATha one and strike Awrangzeb in the North.
-Chatrasal did accordingly taking Panna and initiating a great war of liberation in the North.
+Chatrasal did accordingly by taking Panna which was rich in diamond mines and initiating a great war of liberation in the North.
 When shivAjI was arrested in Delhi rAm singh the son of jai singh helped him with his dramatic escape and prevented his assassination by the Qazi of Delhi.
 In 1679 when shivAjI was ambushed in his final campaign against the Mogols, kesari singh in the Mogol camp sent a secret message to shivAjI leaking Mogol plans and allowing him and his commander haMbIrrav mohite to escape.
 Thus, these rAjpUt-s though given to traitorous ways were prone to express their basic sympathies.
 Their position was not unlike that of most common Hindus of today – they may work faithfully for the enemy, despite having their sub-current Hindu sympathies still intact.
 The case of rAm singh of Amber, the son of Awrangzeb’s greatest general jai singh exemplifies this.
 He received a proper Hindu education in Kashi and was well-versed in various shAstra-s and was a practicing vaidika Hindu in the most fanatic Islamic court, just like his father.
-In addition to helping shivAjI escape from Delhi, rAm singh also helped at his own cost the sIkh guru tej bAhadUr.
+In addition to helping shivAjI escape from Delhi, rAm singh also helped at his own cost the sikh guru tej bAhadUr.
 Awrangzeb wanted to execute the guru, but rAm singh interceded and enabled him to escape a month after tej bAhadUr was given to his custody.
 Awrangzeb clearly saw rAm singh as being partial to the Hindus and sent rAm singh as punishment with a mere 8000 men against the rAjA of Assam chakradhvaja singh-deva and his most valiant commander-in-chief lachit barphukan.
 Initially, the Mogol viceroy in Assam, Rashid Khan turned against rAm singh himself, who had to drive him out by deploying a specially trained force of large war dogs.
 Then rAm singh advanced valiantly with his small force taking fort after fort with the ahom-s in full flight.
 Just as he neared the ancient pA~ncharAtrika hayagrIva sthala (the root site of the hayashIrSha saMhitA) of Kamarupa, lachit crushed the Mogol forces and pushed them into a retreat.
 They next tried to take the Darang fort, but the ahom rANI jayamati routed them in a fierce encounter.
 Undaunted, rAm singh tried to take Gauhati for the Mogols but lachit defeated them again in a fierce battle.
 There a shAkta tAntrika from kAmarUpa laid an abhichAra on Munawar Khan, a Mogol subhedar, and rAm singh and the former died as a consequence of it and the later retreated in terror.
 After he was called back from Assam to return home, the attempt by Awrangzeb to convert ajit singh, the infant rAthoD prince, to Islam took place.
 The brave durgAdAs rAthoD spirited the infant away from the Mohammedans and raised a rebellion against the Mogols by helping Akbar rise against his father Awrangzeb.
 Then durgAdAs and Akbar were given shelter by shaMbAjI as they were pursued by the Mogols.
 Another brave rAjpUt warrior, durjan sAl hADA, also joined the war of liberation in Rajasthan initiated by durgAdAs and caused much havoc by attacking and taking several Mogol outposts and driving them out of much of Marwar which had been taken earlier by the Mogols.
 There were also great uprisings of the bundela-s Chatrasal, prahAr singh and devI singh and another rAjpUt bhagavant singh against the Moslems in this period.
 The vaishya gangArAm raised the banner of independence against the Mogols in Bihar and the rAjpUt gopAl singh chandrAvat joined with the marATha-s to launch a series of attacks on the Ghazi-s.

 shambhAjI was closely following these developments and he reasoned that a pan-Indian Hindu alliance could bring the Mogols down.
 Awrangzeb too feared that if the rAm singh, who had returned from Assam, joined hands with his coethnics, who were up in arms against the Mohammedan oppression, he could be cut off from Delhi.
 Hence, he sent off rAm singh under a Mohammedan general to fight the Afridis in Afghanistan who had risen in revolt against the Mogols.
 In the mean time Awrangzeb, took away rAm singh’s son kR^iShNa singh to the Deccan where he was personally leading the great Jihad.
 But he felt that kR^iShNa singh was conspiring with the durgAdas and the marATha-s, so Awrangzeb assassinated him by means of a Pathan servant in his camp. rAm singh was completely broken by this and was shaken even further when Awrangzeb next asked him to send his grandson viShNu singh to the Deccan – after all his own father the famous and faithful general jai singh had been assassinated by Awrangzeb by poisoning him.
 So around this time shaMbAjI sent two letters in Sanskrit to rAm singh asking him to join the Hindu cause and rise against Mogols.
 This plan followed exactly along the line shivAjI had laid out earlier, when he tried to induce rAjputs to rise against the Mogols in the North.
 Thus, it gives a glimpse of the pan-Indian Hindu unity against the Mohammedans that the marATha-s had envisaged.